 Having grown up in Middletown, Michael was intrigued by the school’s new campus.
-He chose to study environmental sciences and characterized his experience at MxCC this way, “While it was a small program, the students were actively engaged, and it was a delight to be a part of a science department with such a great group of students and faculty.”
+He chose to study environmental sciences and characterized his experience at Middlesex this way, “While it was a small program, the students were actively engaged, and it was a delight to be a part of a science department with such a great group of students and faculty.”

-Following his graduation from MxCC, Michael moved to Vermont, but completed his bachelor’s degree in elementary education in 1994.
+Following his graduation from Middlesex, Michael moved to Vermont, but completed his bachelor’s degree in elementary education in 1994.
 He worked in construction and in other flexible jobs before finding himself in the insurance industry for several years.